 The current versions of all of our applications are Intel x86-64 (64bit) applications.
 We are pleased to announce that we have completed testing our applications with macOS Big Sur using Intel and Apple Silicon Macs.
 All our applications are compatible with macOS Big Sur, using Rosetta on Apple Silicon Macs.

-Now that Avid have released Pro Tools 2021.03 and qualified it to run with macOS Big Sur (11.2.3) running on an Intel processor, we tested our applications for compatibility.
-All functions of our applications performed as expected including how they interact with Pro Tools.
+Now that Avid have released Pro Tools 2021.06 and qualified it to run with macOS Big Sur (11.4) running on an Intel and Apple Silicon processor, we tested our applications for compatibility.
+All functions of our applications performed as expected on both processors, including how they interact with Pro Tools.
 For details on Pro Tools compatibility check macOS 11 (Big Sur) Support for Avid Products and Pro Tools Operating System Compatibility Chart.

-The macOS Big Sur compatible versions of our applications are as follows:
+The macOS Big Sur and Pro Tools 2021.06 compatible versions of our applications are as follows:

 Application installers can be downloaded from our download page.